 - Meanwhile pour the marinade into a small saucepan, stir in the wine.
 Add the redcurrant and cook for 5 minutes until very soft.
 Strain through a sieve to remove the seeds and return to the pan.

-- Stir in the redcurrant jelly and lemon juice and heat stirring until the sauce is well combined.
+Stir in the redcurrant jelly and heat stirring until the sauce is well combined.

 - Serve spooned over the lamb chops and garnish with a sprig of currants